thummeti/bankingapplicationSQA/README.md

+type "pip install selenium" in the selenium's command prompt To run the selenium test cases make sure your both frontend and backend are running if not go to the server folder's command prompt and type "npm start" Follow the same for the forntend's command prompt
-type "pip install selenium" in the selenium's command prompt To run the selenium test cases type "python main.py"  in the selenium's command prompt Then it will start executing the frontend testcases automatically.
+Go to the frontend folder's command prompt and type "npm start" and then type "python main.py"  in the selenium's command prompt Then it will start executing the frontend testcases automatically.